NVIDIA-ISAAC-ROS/isaac_ros_depth_segmentation/README.md

 Bi3D predicts if an obstacle is within a given proximity field via a series of binary classifications; the binary classification per pixel determines if the pixel is in front of or behind the proximity field.
 As such, Bi3D is differentiated from other stereo disparity functions which output continuous [disparity](https://en.wikipedia.org/wiki/Binocular_disparity).
 Bi3D allows you to increase the diversity of functions used for obstacle detection and improve hardware diversity because Isaac ROS Proximity Segmentation is optimized to run on NVIDIA DLA hardware, which is separate from the GPU.
 In the form presented here, Bi3D is intended to provide proximity detections, and is not a replacement for the continuous depth estimation provided by Isaac ROS DNN Stereo Disparity.

-> **Note:** This DNN is optimized for and evaluated with RGB global shutter camera images, and accuracy may vary on monochrome images.
+> **Note**: This DNN is optimized for and evaluated with RGB global shutter camera images, and accuracy may vary on monochrome images.

 #### Usage